VaibhavDN/VehicleShowCase/README.md

 ### VehicleShowCase

-A React.JS website that displays three dimensional view of vehicles and their specifications.
+A React.JS website that displays the three-dimensional view of vehicles and their specifications.

 Useful information: